auto-code-etri/autocode_dataset/README.md

 >- Information model technology for generating program source code and improving accuracy of expression

->-Database technology with a structure that facilitates the addition/deletion of source codes within the company
+>- Database technology with a structure that facilitates the addition/deletion of source codes within the company

->-Description of code generation evaluation method reflecting actual needs such as code search, summary, and completion
+>- Description of code generation evaluation method reflecting actual needs such as code search, summary, and completion